jaspector

 Building Department business hours are Monday through Friday, 8:00 AM to 5:00 PM.
 Applications are accepted and permits issued between 8:00 AM and 4:30 PM.

-Typical inspection sequence: The county code ties permit activity to passing required inspections under the adopted California Building Code.
+Typical sequence: The county code ties permit activity to passing required inspections under the adopted California Building Code.
 For a typical residential project, that usually means foundation or footing and other early-stage inspections, then rough framing and trade inspections, then final inspection.
 This sequence is an inference from the adopted California inspection framework rather than a county-published checklist.

-Amador County Building Permit FAQ
+Source: Amador County Building Department ↗

-Do I need a building permit in unincorporated Amador County, CA?
+01 Do I need a building permit in unincorporated Amador County, CA?

 Amador County Code Chapter 15.04 adopts the California building and related codes for construction, alteration, moving, demolition, repair, use, change of use, and occupancy of buildings and structures in the county, subject to listed exemptions.
 The county code also makes separate provisions for grading, temporary power, LPG systems, and emergency repairs.

-How much does a building permit cost in unincorporated Amador County, CA?
+02 How much does a building permit cost in unincorporated Amador County, CA?

+Building permit fees in unincorporated Amador County, CA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not clearly published in indexed current county webpages.
 Publicly indexed older fee text shows several over-the-counter permit types at $108, and June 10, 2025 fee-resolution materials say valuation permits and over-the-counter permits were increased by about 10%..
 Fees are calculated as: Mixed.
 County code says applicants must provide an estimated permit valuation including labor and materials, and the building official may set final valuation.
 Publicly indexed materials also show flat over-the-counter fees for specific permit types and fixed solar fee formulas..
 Plan check fee: Plan review fees exist.
 County code allows up to 80% refund of a plan review fee if the application is withdrawn or canceled before examination time is expended, but the indexed public materials reviewed do not clearly expose the current plan-check table..

-How do I apply for a building permit in unincorporated Amador County, CA?
+03 How do I apply for a building permit in unincorporated Amador County, CA?

-1. Confirm the project is in unincorporated Amador County and gather the county application forms and project information from the Building Department pages.
+To apply for a building permit in unincorporated Amador County, CA, follow these steps: 1.
+Confirm the project is in unincorporated Amador County and gather the county application forms and project information from the Building Department pages.
 2. Prepare the submittal package.
 The county publishes Building Application Part I, separate Part II Contractor Only and Part II Owner Builder Only forms, and supporting brochures such as Sample Plot Plan and residential permit guidance.
 3. Submit online through the eProcess360 portal or submit paper applications in person at the Building Department counter.
 The county says emailed submittals are no longer accepted.
 4. Log in or create a portal account if applying online.
 The county says a personal email account is required for portal use.
 5. Wait for staff review and respond to correction requests if issued.
 The county says feedback may take about 2 days to 4 weeks depending on scope.
 6. Pay permit fees before permit issuance.
 The county code states a permit is not valid until prescribed fees are paid.
 7. After issuance, request inspections by calling the inspection hotline at (209) 223-6423.
 The county says inspection cards are no longer issued and inspection results are recorded in the portal.

-How long does it take to get a building permit in unincorporated Amador County, CA?
+04 How long does it take to get a building permit in unincorporated Amador County, CA?

-What work is exempt from building permits in unincorporated Amador County, CA?
+05 What work is exempt from building permits in unincorporated Amador County, CA?

-How do I schedule a building inspection in unincorporated Amador County, CA?
+06 How do I schedule a building inspection in unincorporated Amador County, CA?